- 1 General Data Protection Regulation (GDPR) Statement.

 - To withdraw consent to me using your personal data about you**.

-- To request your personal data be erased** (though I may decline the request whilst the data is needed for me to practice lawfully & competently).
+- To request your personal data be erased** (however I have the exception right to decline your request whilst the data is required for me to practice lawfully & under insurance (around 7 years) - see example titled "Healthcare Provider" - ICO.org.uk ).

 Got a Question?
 Don't Hold Back…